The Gaussian Double-Bubble and Multi-Bubble Conjectures: Introduction

 A natural conjecture is then the following: \begin{conjecture*}[Gaussian Multi-Bubble Conjecture] For all $2 \leq q \leq n+1$, the least Gaussian-weighted perimeter way to decompose $\R^n$ into $q$ cells of prescribed Gaussian measure $v \in \interior \simplex^{(q-1)}$ is by using ``simplicial clusters", obtained as the Voronoi cells of $q$ equidistant points in $\R^n$. \end{conjecture*}

 Recall that the Voronoi cells of $\set{x_1,\ldots,x_q} \subset \R^n$ are defined as:

 where $\interior$ denotes the interior operation (to obtain pairwise disjoint cells).

 Indeed, when $q=2$, the cells of a simplicial cluster are precisely halfspaces, and the single-bubble conjecture holds by the classical Gaussian isoperimetric inequality.
 The simplest case beyond $q=2$ is the double-bubble case ($q=3$ and $v \in \interior \simplex^{(2)}$), when the interfaces of a simplicial cluster's cells are three half-hyperplanes meeting along an $(n-2)$-dimensional plane at $120^\circ$ angles (forming a tripod or ``Y" shape in the plane).
 Simplicial clusters are the naturally conjectured minimizers in the range $3 \leq q \leq n+1$ as their interfaces have constant Gaussian mean-curvature (being flat), and meet at $120^{\circ}$ angles in threes, both of which are necessary conditions for any extremizer of Gaussian perimeter under a Gaussian measure constraint -- see Section \ref{sec:minimizers}.
-Equal measure simplicial clusters also naturally appear in other related problems (see e.g. \cite{HeilmanThesis} and the references therein).
-The Gaussian Double-Bubble Conjecture (case $q=3$) was recently established in our previous work \cite{EMilmanNeeman-GaussianDoubleBubbleConj}, after prior confirmation in the range $\max_{i=1,2,3} \abs{v_i - 1/3} \leq 0.04$ by Corneli-et-al \cite{CorneliCorwinEtAl-DoubleBubbleInSandG}.
-To the best of our knowledge, no prior results on the Gaussian Multi-Bubble Conjecture in the range $q > 3$ were known.
+Equal measure simplicial clusters also naturally appear in other related problems (see e.g. \cite{HeilmanThesis,HeilmanJagannathNaor-PropellerInR3,IsakssonMossel-GaussianNoiseStability} and the references therein).

 Our main results in this work are the following:

 \begin{theorem}[Gaussian Multi-Bubble Theorem] The Gaussian Multi-Bubble Conjecture holds true for all $2 \leq q \leq n+1$. \end{theorem}

 \begin{theorem}[Uniqueness of Minimizing Clusters] Up to null-sets, simplicial $q$-clusters are the \emph{unique} minimizers of Gaussian perimeter among all $q$-clusters of prescribed Gaussian measure $v \in \interior \Delta^{(q-1)}$, for all $2 \leq q \leq n+1$. \end{theorem}